-Mariners who arrive at the city of Fernandina’s marina can visit the new marina Welcome Center and restroom facilities.
+Mariners who arrive at the city of Fernandina’s harbor can visit the marina Welcome Center and restroom facilities.
 Fernandina Harbor Marina (904-491-2090 dockmaster) amenities include fuel, moorings, dockage, 30 and 50 amp power, showers, and washers and dryers.
-For those who trailer boats, there’s a city public boat ramp at the Fernandina marina, next to the new Welcome Center.
+For those who trailer boats, there’s a city public boat ramp at the Fernandina marina, next to the Welcome Center.

 AMELIA ISLAND NATURE CRUISES, BOAT TOURS

-Amelia River Cruises (904)261-9972 offers nature tour cruises and “Twilight” river cruises with live entertainment, BYOB (adult-themed tours), ask about the seasonal schedule.
-Nature tours feature salt marsh, riverbank, the wilderness beachfront of Cumberland Island, Georgia, and the opportunity to possibly glimpse dolphins, manatees, shore birds and the wild horses of Cumberland that often graze along its shoreline.
-Amelia River Cruises also began offering special Discovery Tours including Eco-Tours and Shrimp Demonstration Tours.
-Watch the Amelia River Cruises video below, and to make a reservation call 904-261-9972 or visit their website for more information.
+Amelia River Cruises offers nature tours on the water and “Twilight” cruises with live entertainment (BYOB adult-themed tours), ask about the seasonal schedule.
+Nature tours feature salt marsh, riverbank, the wilderness beachfront of Cumberland Island, Georgia, and the opportunity to possibly glimpse dolphins, shore and wading birds plus the wild horses of Cumberland that often graze along its shoreline.
+To make a river cruise reservation call 904-261-9972 or visit their website for more information.